dwjackson/cytogen/README.md

 ## License

-Cytoplasm is licensed under the
+Cytogen is licensed under the
 [Mozilla Public License Version 2.0](https://www.mozilla.org/en-US/MPL/2.0/).
 There is an [FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/) if you're not familiar with the terms.
 The version of the MPLv2 used by this project is